infinity-innovative-projects/candycrop/README.md

 //For activity
 CandyCrop.Builder.activity(sourceUri)
-  .setResultUri(destinationUri) //Set the uri where the result should be saved .start(requireContext())
+  .setResultUri(destinationUri) //Set the uri where the result should be saved
+  //set other options here (see Customization) .start(requireContext())

 //For fragment
 CandyCrop.Builder.activity(sourceUri)
-  .setResultUri(destinationUri) //Set the uri where the result should be saved .start(requireContext(),this)
+  .setResultUri(destinationUri) //Set the uri where the result should be saved
+  //set other options here (see Customization) .start(requireContext(),this)
 ```
 Handle the result in the ```onActivityResult``` callback